Following Swiss historic footsteps on the “White Mountain”

 In Kathmandu we stay at the Hotel Shangri-La (basic double rooms).
 During the trek, we stay in simple lodges or in tents.

 International flights are not included in the expedition price.
 Over the years, Kobler & Partner has built up a very good reputation that goes beyond Swiss borders and has attracted people from all corners of the world.
 For this reason, it’s best for everyone to arrange their own flights.
-On demand, however, we can look after your travel arrangements.
-For this reason, please check your flight times with our head office in Bern before you book your tickets.
+However, if you need help with booking your flight, we are happy to assist.

 Visas can be obtained when you arrive at Kathmandu airport; they are not included in the price.